BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/rpsTrigrams/instructions.md

 Step 3.
 Try to predict how many times each trigram will appear. <u>Your predictions will most likely be wrong, but take a guess.</u>

 Step 4.
-Use the `CONTROL + F` shortcut (or from the menu click Edit > Find) and search for each trigram.
+After making all of your predictions, use the `CONTROL + F` shortcut (or from the menu click Edit > Find) and search for each trigram.
 Write down the actual amounts.

 ### What can we learn from this data?